KeyanSong/431-2018/homework/Homework3/README.md

 # Material to Come

-- We'll post the Homework 3 answer sketch very shortly after the deadline.
-This is why we don't accept late work.
-- We don't post answer sketches for essay questions.
+- The Answer Sketch is now posted.
+We don't post answer sketches for essay questions.
 - Later, once the homework is graded, we'll post details on how you can get your grade on the assignment, as well as a more detailed grading rubric.

 The main site for the course is https://github.com/THOMASELOVE/431-2018